 - Brexit could be a motive for more direct imports

-- natural: organic, residue-free, raw food, unprocessed or minimally processed;
+- natural: organic, seasonal, residue-free, raw food, unprocessed or minimally processed;

-- plant-based: vegan products, plant-based protein, vegetarianism, flexitarians;
+- plant-based: vegan products, plant-based protein, nutritional food for vegetarians and ‘flexitarians’;

-- functional: functional foods, superfoods, health benefits, nutrients, dietary fibres, vegetable and pulse protein and omega-3;
+- functional: functional foods, superfoods, health benefits, nutrients, dietary fibres, vegetable and pulse protein, high-protein, low-calorie, omega-3;

-- free-from: free from products, free from allergens, less sugar, gluten-free, nut-free, clean label, no additives.
+- free-from: free from by-products, free from allergens, low-sugar, gluten-free, nut-free, clean label, no additives.